Time-Uniform Self-Normalized Concentration for Vector-Valued Processes: Background and Sub- Processes

 Lastly, if $(S_t)_{t \geq 0}$ is some process evolving in a space $\calX$ and $t \geq 1$, we define the $t$th increment of $(S_t)_{t \geq 0}$ to be $\Delta S_t := S_t - S_{t - 1}$.
 If a filtration $(\calF_t)_{t \geq 0}$ is understood from context, we may use the notation $\E_t[\cdot] = \E\left( \cdot \mid \calF_t \right)$ for easing notational burden.
 By default, we take $\calF_0:=\{\emptyset,\Omega\}$ and $\calF_t=\sigma(S_1,\dots,S_t)$.

 \paragraph{Sub-$\psi$ Processes:}

 We now describe in more detail a condition that links the growth of a process $(S_t)_{t \geq 0}$ evolving in $\R^d$ to a corresponding ``accumulated variance process'' $(V_t)_{t \geq 0}$ taking values in $\calL_+(\R^d)$.
-This linking will occur through the consideration of a family of exponential processes in which a scaled version of $(S_t)_{t \geq 0}$ along any fixed direction is compensated by $(V_t)_{t \geq 0}$ and a function $\psi$ that measures the heaviness of the tails of $\Delta S_t$. $\psi$ should be thought of as acting like the cumulant generating function (or CGF) of $\Delta S_t$ --- we will make this notion precise in our later discussion of CGF-like functions.
+This linking will occur through the consideration of a family of exponential processes in which a scaled version of $(S_t)_{t \geq 0}$ along any fixed direction is compensated by $(V_t)_{t \geq 0}$ and a function $\psi$ that measures the heaviness of the tails of $\Delta S_t$. $\psi$ should be thought of as acting like the cumulant generating function (or CGF) of $\Delta S_t$.
 These exponential processes will behave like non-negative supermartingales, and thus will allow us to apply powerful time-uniform concentration results to bound the growth of an appropriately normalized version of $(S_t)_{t \geq 0}$.
-Due to the central of role $\psi$ in connecting the growth of $(S_t)_{t \geq 0}$ and $(V_t)_{t \geq 0}$, we will adopt the terminology of \citet{howard2020time, howard2021time} from the scalar case and refer to the condition as the ``sub-$\psi$ condition''.
+Due to the central role of $\psi$ in connecting the growth of $(S_t)_{t \geq 0}$ and $(V_t)_{t \geq 0}$, we will adopt the terminology of \citet{howard2020time, howard2021time} from the scalar case and refer to the condition as the ``sub-$\psi$ condition''.

+Before formally defining the sub-$\psi$ condition, we must briefly discuss the properties of the function $\psi$ we will consider.